Persper/drepo-gitlab/doc/development/documentation/index.md

 <%= nav_create_links_for(sections, 'admin', @item) %>
 ```

-This block defines the admin section name in the span tag, and outputs
+This block defines the admin section name in the span tag (hard coded), and outputs
 the loop through all the docs within the `admin` section of the nav.

 Let's say you want to add a new section to the nav: